-If you hide a custom tag, it is no longer available on the Issue Auditing view's Audit tab or as a search or filter option.
+If you hide a custom tag, it is no longer available on the Audit tab in the Issue Auditing view or as a search or filter option.

 Note: If you hide a custom tag that was set for any issues, that tag and values are hidden from the issue.
 If you make the tag available again, the tag and values are restored.